Huya Live

-Huya Live (虎牙直播) is a Chinese video live streaming service.
-The site is one of the largest of its kind in China, and also operates globally as Nimo TV.
-Similar to other streaming services like Loco, the site primarily focuses on video game live streaming and includes official broadcasts of esports competitions.
-In addition, Huya also has live broadcasts for a variety of other genres, including cooking, traditional sports and "real life" streams.
+Huya Live (虎牙直播) is a Chinese video live streaming platform under HUYA Inc. (NYSE: HUYA), one of the largest of its kind in China.
+HUYA Inc. is headquartered in Guangzhou and is a subsidiary of Tencent Holdings Limited.
+HUYA Inc. also operates Nimo TV globally.
+Similar to other streaming services like Twitch, the site primarily focuses on video game live streaming and includes official broadcasts of esports competitions.
+Huya also has live broadcasts for a variety of other genres, including talent shows, anime, outdoor activities, cooking, traditional sports and "real life" streams.
+In addition, Huya provides innovative game-related services.

 History

 On 24 November 2014, it was announced that YY.com's video streaming service would begin operating independently as Huya Live.

 On 4 January 2018, Riot Games gave Huya Live exclusive rights to broadcast the LCK, South Korea's professional esports league for League of Legends, in China.
 The same was done for the LCS and LEC on 20 January 2020, the equivalent leagues in North America and Europe respectively.

+Since 11 May 2018, HUYA Inc.'s American Depositary Shares (ADSs) have been listed on the New York Stock Exchange, under the symbol "HUYA."

 Huya had 150 million monthly active users at the start of 2019.

 In April 2020, Tencent became the largest shareholder of Huya, having increased its voting power to 50.1% which reduced JOYY's voting stake from 55.5% to 43%.
+As of March 31, 2025, Tencent beneficially owned 67.3% of Huya's total issued and outstanding share capital and had voting power of 95.4%.

-The mobile app of Huya was banned in India (along with other Chinese apps) on 2 September 2020 by the government, the move came amid the 2020 China-India skirmish.
+The mobile app of Huya was banned in India (along with other Chinese apps) on 2 September 2020 by the government amid the 2020 China-India skirmish.

-Nimo TV

-Nimo TV is the global name of Huya Live.
-Nimo TV is the most used streaming platform in multiple countries such as Brazil, Indonesia, and Vietnam.